Offered in: Chicago

 The program's objectives are to:

-- Develop technical facility in a systematic fashion, with a common understanding of healthy vocalism that is emphasized across all studios.
+- Systematically develop the technical facility, with a common understanding of healthy vocalism that is emphasized across all studios.

-- Develop progressively the student's collaborative and practical skills.
+- Develop the student's collaborative and practical skills progressively.

 - Develop comprehensive musicianship skills, analytic abilities, and knowledge of musical style.